slashben/kubescape-ci-demo/README.md

 This repository also contains an "exception definition file" called [exceptions.json](.github/assets/kubescape/exceptions.json).
 It contains all the exceptions the developer wanted to apply to the validation process.
 See more about exceptions [here](https://github.com/armosec/kubescape/blob/master/examples/exceptions/README.md)

-At last, the repository defines a YAML scanning process which can be seen [here](.github/workflows/build.yaml), you can see the way Kubescape is invoked.
+At last, the repository defines a YAML scanning process which can be seen in [build.yaml](.github/workflows/build.yaml), you can see the way Kubescape is invoked.

 ## Workflow
 Kubescape finds potential security problems in you YAML files.
 You should go over the results and you can:
 1. Fix the issue - you can run Kubescape with `--verbose` flag and get assistance of how to solve a given problem
 2. Create an exception for the issue - this should happen if the problem is not solvable or not interesting (see the [exceptions.json](.github/assets/kubescape/exceptions.json))

+## CI process
+Explanation of what is happening in [build.yaml](.github/workflows/build.yaml):
+1. Checkout is done
+2. Kubescape is installed in the build environment
+3. Kubescape is ran on the contents of `sources` directory
+  * `-t 0` means that the risk threshold is set to minimum, if the risk is above `0` Kubescape returns a non-zero value and the GitHub action fails
+  * `--exceptions .github/assets/kubescape/exceptions.json` exceptions of the scan are take from the [exceptions.json](.github/assets/kubescape/exceptions.json)
+  * `-f junit` the output format of Kubescape to be set to JUnit - this is a format the "Publish Test Results" step understands
+  * `-o results.xml` the output will be stored in this file

 ## Things to note
 ### Exceptions on controls